alimness/sabbath-school-resources/src/en/aij/2025-00-bb-pb/part-2/09-the-sabbath-school-lessons/09-01-lesson-one-creation.md

 I am ______, I am ______ .\
 I am special to Jesus.

-!a[https://sabbath-school-resources-assets.adventech.io/en/aij/2025-00-bb-tg/assets/en-aij-bb-01-09-who-am-i.mp3] Who Am I? {"credits":[{"key":"Writer","value":"Janet Sage"},{"key":"Singer","value":"Johanna McKay"},{"key":"Pianist","value":"Johanna McKay"}],"copyright":"Copyright © 2001 North American Division Corporation of Seventh-day Adventists.
+!a[https://sabbath-school-resources-assets.adventech.io/en/aij/2025-00-bb-tg/assets/en-aij-bb-01-09-who-am-i.mp3] Who Am I? {"credits":[{"key":"Writer","value":"Janet Sage"},{"key":"Singer","value":"Johanna McKay"},{"key":"Pianist","value":"Johanna McKay"}],"title": "Credits","copyright":"Copyright © 2001 North American Division Corporation of Seventh-day Adventists.
 From Little Voices Praise Him, #117.
 Used by permission."}

 **^[SABBATH]({"style":{"text":{"color": "#a65726"}}})**\
 Say: **God created our world.
 On Day 7 God gave us a special day: the Sabbath.
 The Sabbath is a day to learn that Mommy loves you, that Daddy loves you, and that God loves you.
 The Sabbath is my favorite day!** Sing with a small instrument (bell or shaker) or clap your hands.